 Master's in Counseling Admissions

-Admissions information and application packets are available from the Graduate Admissions Office.
+Admissions information is available from the Graduate Admissions Office.
 Forms are also available online.

 Applicants are considered for admission for the fall and spring semesters.
 The CHD program admits students on a rolling basis toward these admission dates.
 Applicants are strongly urged to apply as early as possible.
 New admits will not be accepted once the program reaches cohort capacity; they will be placed on an Admissions wait list for the next open (Fall or Spring) semester.
 To discuss details of admission processes, contact the Graduate Admissions Office.